What do I do when someone dies?

 If the person has died in hospital, the medical staff will certify the death and tell you where and when to collect the Medical Certificate of Cause of Death

-Please contact Hardy's funeral directors as soon as possible.
+Please contact Hardy's Funeral Service as soon as possible.
 We will help to guide you through this process.

 - County Durham Registrar’s Office – 03000 266 000